isfopo/octobutton-script/README.md

 You have two options:

-- Clone this repo and run `python scripts/install.py` in the root directory of the repo.
+- Clone this repo and run `python scripts/install.py --name Octobutton` (`python3` on Macs) in the root directory of the repo.
 This runs a script that will place the Octobutton remote script in the remote scripts folder of Ableton.
 You will have to restart Ableton to see the script as available.
 - Manually install by copying the `src` folder to your User Library Remote Scripts folder.
 You should also change the name of the `src` folder to `Octobutton`.
 [You can follow Ableton's directions here.](https://help.ableton.com/hc/en-us/articles/209072009-Installing-third-party-remote-scripts)

 ## Resources